ICD-11: Usage

-The WHO has released a map that can be used to link and convert ICD-10 terms to those of the ICD-11.
-It can be downloaded from the ICD-11 MMS browser.
-In 2017, SNOMED International announced plans to release a SNOMED CT to ICD-11 MMS map.
+The WHO has released spreadsheets that can be used to link and convert ICD-10 codes to those of the ICD-11.
+They can be downloaded from the ICD-11 MMS browser.
+Since 2017, WHO and SNOMED International are exploring ways of funding and governance in relation to formulating a bidirectional map between SNOMED CT and ICD-11.
+No deadlines for agreements, start of the work, or availability of any map has been communicated as of 2025.